cabinetoffice/node-login/README.md

 ...
 ```

-- **Route Setup**: Define routes for any authentication-related endpoints required by your application and utilize the middleware to protect routes that require authentication.
+- **Route Setup**: Define routes for any authentication-related endpoints required by your application and utilise the middleware to protect routes that require authentication.

 ```ts
 // On any endpoint when auth is required (eg. home route)